Gone are the days when you had to pay a huge sum to learn something. The online learning platform has evolved.

 Over 100,000 students have graduated from Udacity, and you could be the next.

-A hub of knowledge, Lynda makes it easy for you to learn your desired skills, all thanks to their huge catalog of courses.
+A hub of knowledge, LinkedIn Learning makes it easy for you to learn your desired skills, all thanks to their huge catalog of courses.
 Some of the categories are: